iROCKER All-Around 11’ Ultra Compact Inflatable Paddleboard

 Coming back to the accessory pouch, it is hands down my favorite part of this kit.
 I always harp on SUP bags having organizational pockets to store small accessories, and iROCKER has answered a prayer I didn’t even know I sent out.
 By including this convenient little pouch to carry all of the small pieces I can happily store all of the items I would otherwise lose track of like my leash, fins, or spare flip-locks.

-The only real changes I’d make to this kit are, again, to switch the long 9” fins out for a slightly shorter option to improve maneuverability and to include a portable battery to go with the electric pump.
+The only real changes I’d make to this kit are: 1) to add a shorter fin in addition to the current 9” fins to give paddlers the ability to choose between tracking and maneuverability, and 2) to include a portable battery to go with the electric pump.
 Of course, the inclusion of a portable battery would, understandably, increase the overall price of the Ultra series, but I think it makes a lot of sense considering the portability focus for compact SUPs.
 The 11’ Ultra is only 21.4 lbs, and it’d be a prime option to hike into more remote or alpine lakes, but because there’s no included hand pump, you’d need to purchase the battery separately to be able to accomplish this.

 An alternative to including a portable battery as a standard piece of the Ultra line’s kit would be to offer it for discounted purchase when bundled with an Ultra SUP.
 That way, the choice is left to the consumer, rather than needing to raise the price for the entire line if the battery was included from the get-go.